 The money raised by the Team Clarkie Fund will ensure that researchers receive the resources needed to make significant strides towards finding a cure for Ewing’s Sarcoma and other pediatric cancers.
 We are confident that this campaign will stimulate greater awareness and inspire others that believe pediatric cancer research can and will lead to a cure.
 Please join us in our efforts and conquer childhood cancers!

 Donations made to the Team Clarkie Fund funded two grants focused on researching Ewing sarcoma.
 Brian Crompton, M.D. was awarded a St. Baldrick's Scholar Grant to support his research at Dana-Farber Cancer Institute which is affiliated with Boston Children's Hospital and Harvard Medical School.
-Eric Sweet-Cordero, M.D. was awarded a St. Baldrick's Research Grant to support his research at Stanford University which is affiliated with Lucile Packard Children’s.
+Eric Sweet-Cordero, M.D. was awarded a St. Baldrick's Research Grant to support his research at Stanford University which is affiliated with Lucile Packard Children’s Hospital.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.